Armay2/Armay2/README.md

 I'm Arnaud, a french **iOS developer** !
 Passionate about new technologies and innovations of all kinds !

-- 🌱 I'm currently leaning Kotlin MultiPlatform
+- 🌱 I'm currently leaning Kotlin Multiplatform
 - 💬 Ask me about Swift - SwiftUI
-- 😀 Pronouns: He/him
 - ⚡️ Fun fact: I love to pitch my projects

 ## Usefull links